DISP / CH-AAA

 What does AAA do when I call for a lockout?

 AAA dispatches a contracted locksmith or service tech to your location.
-The tech uses non-destructive entry tools (slim jim, air wedge, long-reach reaching tool) to unlock the door without damaging the lock.
+The tech uses non-destructive entry tools (long-reach reaching tool, air wedge, Lishi-style pick) to unlock the door without damaging the lock.
 Typical dispatch time 30 to 60 minutes.
-The service is free under Classic up to $50 of labour, Plus up to $100, Premier up to $150.
-Most lockouts fit within the Classic cap.
+The locksmith benefit is included up to $50 of parts and labour on Classic and up to $100 on Plus and Premier.
+Most straightforward lockouts fit within the Classic cap.

 What is the difference between Classic, Plus, and Premier on car keys?

-How do I claim the AAA Premier key reimbursement?
+How do I claim the AAA locksmith reimbursement?

 Is AAA cheaper than calling a locksmith directly?

-For lockouts, AAA is the cheapest option if you are a member (free vs $50 to $120 standalone).
-For replacement keys, AAA is slightly cheaper for Premier members (-$150 reimbursement) but the AAA membership cost itself ($110 to $160 per year) means AAA only saves you money if you also use the other AAA benefits (towing, roadside, travel discounts).
-For one-off key replacement without an existing AAA membership, calling a locksmith directly is cheaper.
+For lockouts, AAA is the cheapest option if you are a member (included vs $50 to $120 standalone).
+For replacement keys, AAA offsets $50 to $100 of a locksmith bill if you are already a member, but the membership dues ($50 to $160 per year) mean AAA only saves you money on keys if you also use the lockout, towing, or travel benefits.
+For a one-off key replacement with no existing membership, calling a locksmith directly is cheaper.

 Does AAA cover Tesla and EV key replacement?

 AAA covers lockouts on Tesla and other EVs through the same service network.
 AAA does not cover Tesla key card replacement (Tesla handles that direct, $25 to $35).
-For other EVs (Rivian, Lucid, Mustang Mach-E, F-150 Lightning, Bolt, Ioniq 5), AAA Premier reimbursement applies to locksmith-cut replacement keys the same as for gas cars.
+For other EVs (Rivian, Lucid, Mustang Mach-E, F-150 Lightning, Bolt, Ioniq 5), the AAA locksmith benefit ($50 to $100) applies to a locksmith-cut replacement key the same as for gas cars, and the same cap limitation applies.

 Related dispatches